A data-driven method for parametric PDE Eigenvalue Problems using Gaussian Process with different covariance functions: Gaussian Process Regression

 A Gaussian probability distribution is a continuous probability distribution for a real-valued random variable.
 Its probability density function $p(\bm{x})$ is given by:

-where $\bm{\mu} \in \RE^{k}$ is the mean vector and $\bm{\Sigma} \in \RE^{k\times k}$ is the variance of the distribution over the the $k$-dimensional vector $\bm{x}$.
+where $\bm{\mu} \in \RE^{k}$ is the mean vector and $\bm{\Sigma} \in \RE^{k\times k}$ is the variance of the distribution over the $k$-dimensional vector $\bm{x}$.
 A Gaussian process (GP) is a generalization of the Gaussian probability distribution.
 A GP is a distribution over functions.
 In particular, a GP specifies a prior over functions, allowing us to control what functions we sample to predict the true solution (e.g., functions with a certain regularity).
 A data set is interpreted as a finite-dimensional (of dim $n_s$) realization of the chosen GP.
 Thus, such an $n_s$-dimensional realization follows a multivariate Gaussian distribution by definition.
 Using Bayes' theorem, one can use such a data set to update the prior GP to get a posterior GP, which is informed by the available data.

-It turns out that a GP is completely characterized by a mean function $m(\bm{\mu})$ and a covariance or kernel function $k(\bm{\mu},\bm{\mu}')$.
+A GP is completely characterized by a mean function $m(\bm{\mu})$ and a covariance or kernel function $k(\bm{\mu},\bm{\mu}')$.
 Thus, we denote a GP by $\mathcal{GP}(m(\bm{\mu}),k(\bm{\mu},\bm{\mu}'))$.
 This makes utilizing this mathematical structure much more convenient.
-In particular, the choice of the mean function and the covariance function will dictate what type of functions are can be sampled.
+In particular, the choice of the mean function and the covariance function will dictate what type of functions can be sampled.
 Given this mathematical structure, we define our problem as follows: